 From atop the wheel I could see that I had been wrong about the city: Singapore is not just a single, small island with a bunch of high-rises.
 It's a collection of hilly islands with lots of greenery and very attractive, older neighborhoods too.

 On our way down the Flyer's ramp we passed a fish spa.
 Intrigued, we just had to try it.
 We rationalized it would be good to pamper ourselves before another long flight, sigh only a few hours from now.
 These little “doctor fish” — about the size of big guppies — like to dine on dead skin.
 After the attendant sanitized our feet we settled onto benches along one of their ponds and dangled our toes in the water.
 Soon they were delicately nibbling away at our calluses.

 What an incredible experience!
-Any thoughts about Amazonian piranhas immediately disappeared.
-It felt like we'd put our feet into a vat of champagne and thousands of little tiny bubbles were popping on our skin.
-For about $15 it was the most unique pedicure we have ever had … and definitely worth doing again.
+Any imaginings about Amazonian piranhas immediately disappeared.
+It felt like we had dipped our feet into a vat of champagne and thousands of little tiny bubbles were popping on our skin.
+For about $15, it was the most unique pedicure we have ever had … and definitely worth doing again.

 Our single day in Singapore left us wanting to see more.
 Actually, Singapore has so many things to do that I could see myself living there.
 Even if it meant I'd have to do without chewing gum.